Natural Trap Cave - The Pleistocene Epoch

 An Ancestor of the Dinosaurs with a 1000 Songs

 On the eastern seaboard of Australia lives the allusive superb lyrebird.
-Learn about its habitat, a mothers duties in caring for its young and how Barefoot succeeded in capturing this incredible bird.
+Learn about its habitat, a mothers duties in caring for its young and how the team succeeded in capturing this incredible bird.

 Between 47 to 52 degrees south lies the prehistoric archipelagos of the Sub-Antarctic; five groups of islands built of volcanic rock and shaped by the last ice age 2 million years ago.
-Learn about the sea lion colonies, fur seals, elephant seals, the snares and erect crested penguins, yellow-eyed penguins, the Antipodean albatross.
-Learn about the Australasian Antarctic Expedition which departed for the south during 2013/14; an expedition to document the effects of modern day climate change.
+Witness the range of animals that call this place home, such as the sea lion, fur and elephant seal, the snares and erect crested penguins, yellow-eyed penguins, and the Antipodean albatross.
+Observe how a team of scientists worked together in document the effects of modern day climate change.

 A Mammal of the Skies